Learning Center

 The ten-year cost comparison

 The math is not the only consideration.
 Some buyers need chiropractic care that a massage chair cannot replace.
-But for the significant portion of buyers whose chiropractor visits address chronic tension and lower back pain rather than structural adjustment, the ownership comparison is worth running honestly.
+But for the significant portion of buyers whose chiropractor visits address chronic tension and lower back pain rather than structural adjustment, the ownership comparison is worth running carefully.

 What you actually get at each price tier

-Under $2,500: entry-level S-track or L-track chairs with 2D rollers, basic airbag coverage, and short warranty terms.
+Entry tier: entry-level S-track or L-track chairs with 2D rollers, basic airbag coverage, and short warranty terms.
 Viable for light use and lower physical demands, but not for buyers with significant chronic pain or daily use expectations.

 Frequently asked questions